 Many group conflicts occur in such states [chris: cite].

 In those cases, groups can resolve information and commitment problems without relying on third party intervention.
 Groups can resolve those problems by cultivating reputations for trustworthiness in repeated interactions.
-Repeated interactions between groups, like third parties, help overcome these problems by providing each group with the incentive to honor agreements.
+Like third parties, repeated interactions between groups help overcome these problems by providing each group with the incentive to honor agreements.
 Here the incentive comes not from fear of punishment by a third party but the prospect of better future outcomes from cooperation than defection.
 Though each group may have an incentive to defect on an agreement today if the groups will not interact tomorrow, the groups have an incentive to cooperate now if their behavior today will be reciprocated by the other side in future interactions (Ostrom and Walker 2003; Kydd 2000; Axelrod and Hamilton 1981).When both groups stand to gain more from enduring cooperation than enduring defection, but information and/or commitment problems would stymie cooperation in one-shot interactions, repeated interactions provide groups with the incentive to cooperate and provide groups with the opportunity to signal their preference for cooperation.

 In this section, I reviewed common explanations for and solutions to group conflict under the bargaining perspective.
 In the next section, I show how the identity perspective fits with and adds to the bargaining perspective.